Efficient Model-Free Exploration in Low-Rank MDPs: Introduction

-\newalg accommodates general-purpose function approximation to learn the representation $\phistar$ (e.g., neural nets or other flexible classes), and is efficient whenever a certain minimax representation learning objective \citep{modi2021model,zhang2022efficient} can be solved efficiently for the function class of interest.
-Compared to efficient algorithms from prior work, \newalg: (1) is model-free (i.e., only requires access to a function class $\Phi$ capable of modeling $\phistar$, and does not need to model $\muh$), and (2) applies to general Low-Rank MDPs, removing the need for strong assumptions such as reachability or non-negativity of the feature embeddings (so-called \emph{latent variable} structure); see \Cref{tb:resultscomp}).
+\mainalg accommodates general-purpose function approximation to learn the representation $\phistar$ (e.g., neural nets or other flexible classes), and is efficient whenever a certain minimax representation learning objective \citep{modi2021model,zhang2022efficient} can be solved efficiently for the function class of interest.
+Compared to efficient algorithms from prior work, \mainalg: (1) is model-free (i.e., only requires access to a function class $\Phi$ capable of modeling $\phistar$, and does not need to model $\muh$), and (2) applies to general Low-Rank MDPs, removing the need for strong assumptions such as reachability or non-negativity of the feature embeddings (so-called \emph{latent variable} structure); see \Cref{tb:resultscomp+}).
 As a secondary benefit, the algorithm is reward-free.
-Our analysis carefully combines several new techniques, including (1) a new reduction from optimal design computation to policy optimization based on the Frank-Wolfe method, and (2) a new analysis of a minimax representation learning objective introduced in \citep{modi2021model,zhang2022efficient}, which leads to faster rates and shows for the first time that this objective can lead to meaningful guarantees in general Low-Rank MDPs without latent variable structure.
+Our analysis carefully combines several new techniques, including (1) a reduction from barycentric spanner computation to policy optimization, and (2) a new analysis of a minimax representation learning objective introduced in \citep{modi2021model,zhang2022efficient}, which leads to faster rates and shows for the first time that this objective can lead to meaningful guarantees in general Low-Rank MDPs without latent variable structure.

-The \newalg algorithm follows a simple and modular template.
-To highlight this, we use the same template to give a variant of the algorithm, \mainalg (\cref{alg:spanRL}), which leverages barycentric spanners \citep{awerbuch2008online} for exploration, and obtains a tighter sample complexity bound under an additional reachability assumption; see \cref{tb:resultscomp}.

 \paragraph{Organization} \pref{sec:setting} formally introduces the \LRMDP model and the online reinforcement learning framework we consider.
-In \cref{sec:main}, we highlight challenges faced by previous approaches, introduce our main algorithm, \newalg, and show how it overcomes these challenges, and then present its main sample complexity guarantee.
+In \cref{sec:main}, we highlight challenges faced by previous approaches, introduce our main algorithm, \mainalg, and show how it overcomes these challenges, and then present its main sample complexity guarantee.
 We conclude with discussion in \cref{sec:discussion}.